$\varepsilon$-fractional Core Stability in Hedonic Games: Simple fractional Hedonic Games -- missing proofs

 By a direct union bound argument, the probability of not learning exactly one of the $n$ valuation functions $v_1,\ldots,v_n$ is at most $\delta$, hence the claim. \end{proof} Hereafter, we will prove the main technical lemma of the section: \fhgDifficultCase*

 The proof of Lemma~\ref{lem:frCase1} is quite involved and we will divide it in several parts.
+Throughout the proof, $N_i$ will denote the neighborhood of agent $i$ in the graph induced by the game.
 We start by proving the first statement i.e. \ that there is always at least one agent in $H$ in each iteration of the while loop (line 10). \begin{lemma} Let $\phi \ge \fhg$.
 Then, $H$ is never empty when executing line 11 of the while loop of Algorithm~\ref{alg:fhg}. \end{lemma} \begin{proof} Consider an iteration $t$ of the while loop, and assume that in line 11 a given $i \in H$ is selected.
 Then, if in line 13 it results $F_i \subseteq N \setminus H$, in line 16 only agent $i$ is removed from $H$.

 We now show that such a property is guaranteed whenever $d_i \ge \frac{n^{1/3}}{15}$.

 If $\frac{n^{1/3}}{15} \le d_i \le \frac{n}{3}$, then $\ceil[\big]{\frac{2d_i}{n - d_i}} = 1$.
 We prove that agent $i$, in line 13, selects in $F_i$ exactly one singleton neighbor in $N\setminus H$.
 In fact, the number of agents in $N\setminus H$ that have been already grouped in some coalitions during the previous iterations is less than $\frac{n^{1/3}}{124}$, as by the ordering of $H$ the property $|F_j|=1$ holds for all agents $j$ selected in line 11 during the previous iterations.
 As a consequence, since $H=|\fhg|$, the number of singleton neighbors of $i$ left in $N\setminus H$ is at least $d_i - \left(\fhg +\frac{n^{1/3}}{124}\right) \ge \frac{n^{1/3}}{15}-\left(\fhg +\frac{n^{1/3}}{124}\right) \ge 1$.